-I am committed in sourcing the best quality leathers that are available in the global market because my showcase pieces are created to ensure longevity so you can hand-down to the next generation.
-Prices of my leather goods vary according to the types of leather you select.
-Fortunately, my pieces are more affordable and cheaper by 3 to 8 times, compared to leading European fashion houses.
+L I N 8 is committed in sourcing the best quality leathers that are available in the global market because our showcase pieces are created to ensure longevity so you can hand-down to the next generation.
+Prices of our leather goods vary according to the types of leather you select.
+Crocodile leather is considered to be the most precious leathers available.
+It is highly coveted by many because of its majestic scales, durability and rarity.

 Each hide of leather is always different to the next hide, so there will always be variations.
 Any variation of grains or tiles is not deemed as imperfection because it demonstrates the true nature of the original hide, adding to its unique properties of your specially made bespoke piece.
 Over time and wear of your piece, the leathers will develop natural patina.
 This is one of its benefits and proof that my leathers are genuine.
 More about leather care here.